franktakes/gephi-tutorial/README.md

 Based on the tutorial above, you will likely develop your own iterative process in which you import data, and then play with layout algorithms, filters and statistics, before exporting a finalized network visualization.

 Many more things are possible with Gephi, often implemented through [Gephi Plugins](https://gephi.org/plugins/#/).

+- Weighted networks; although not covered in this tutorial, the "Weight" column of the edge list essentially facilitates this type of underlying network data.

+- Dynamic networks that change/evolve over time; see [Gephi's documentation on dynamic networks](https://docs.gephi.org/User_Manual/Import_Dynamic_Data/)

 - [GeoLayout](https://gephi.org/plugins/#/plugin/geolayout-plugin) to visualize nodes at particular coordinates on the world map often used together with [MapsOfCountries](https://gephi.org/plugins/#/plugin/mapofcountries) to show the outline of the world, a country or region.